qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_label.rst

 same way as exposed in :ref:`interact_layout_item`.

 By default, the label item provides a default text that you can customize using its :guilabel:`Item Properties` panel.
+To automatically resize a label so it fits the text inside it perfectly, double-click one of the handles on the label.
+The label will adjust its size to match the text, either expanding or reducing as needed, while the opposite side of the label remains fixed in place.
+This allows you to quickly ensure the label fits the text without manually resizing it.
 Other than the :ref:`items common properties <item_common_properties>`, this feature has the following functionalities (see :numref:`figure_layout_label`):

 .. _figure_layout_label: